michtrofimov/hse_data_analysis_MSA/README.md

 ### Location of the files

-The files for this hometask are located at this github repository:
+The files for this hometask are located at Canvas and at this github repository:

 https://github.com/rybinaanya/2021_Skoltech_Bioinformatics_course_seminar_4/tree/master/data/